-Please join us for a community camping trip to Crowley Museum and Nature Center 3 pm Monday December 19th through 12 pm Wednesday December 21st, to observe and honor the coming of winter!
+Please join us for a community camping trip to Crowley Museum and Nature Center from 3 pm Monday through noon Wednesday, to observe and honor the coming of winter!
 We will have some planned activities, plenty of chores, as well as ample time for freedom of exploration of the woods and witnessing its subtle winter changes.
 If you choose not to camp, children can be dropped off for the regular school day on Tuesday December 20th.
 We will need to know your RSVP by December 1st so we can plan accordingly.
-A sign up sheet will be emailed to all who will be attending such that all gear can be supplied and community meals can be made during the trip.
+A sign-up sheet will be emailed to all who will be attending such that all gear can be supplied and community meals can be made during the trip.